sveltejs/sites/sites/svelte.dev/content/blog/2023-02-21-streaming-snapshots-sveltekit.md

 For more on this feature, see [the documentation](https://kit.svelte.dev/docs/load#streaming-with-promises).
 You can see a demo at [sveltekit-on-the-edge.vercel.app](https://sveltekit-on-the-edge.vercel.app/edge) (the location data is artificially delayed and streamed in) or [deploy your own on Vercel](https://vercel.com/templates/svelte/sveltekit-edge-functions), where streaming is supported in both Edge Functions and Serverless Functions.

+We're grateful for the inspiration from prior implementations of this idea including Qwik, Remix, Solid, Marko, React and many others.

 ## Snapshots

 Previously in a SvelteKit app, if you navigated away after starting to fill out a form, going back wouldn’t restore your form state – the form would be recreated with its default values.
 Depending on the context, this can be frustrating for users.
 Since SvelteKit 1.5, we have a built-in way to address this: snapshots.